Clan Carruthers: Petitioners for Chief and their Genealogy?

 The house of Carruthers of Dormont is a cadet line of Holmains, coming from a younger brother of George, 6th of Holmains and 2nd Baron, in 1552.

-These two lines remain genealogically strong, which leads us to appreciate that until our seniors are satisfied, with regards a Chief of our clan and confirmed by the Lord Lyon, a derbfine or gathering as currently being put in place by Clan Bell, again supervised by the Lyon Court, would have no validity in our case.
+These two lines remain genealogically strong although Holmains is a direct line from that House, which leads us to appreciate that until our seniors are satisfied with regards a Chief of our clan and confirmed by the Lord Lyon, a derbhfine or gathering as currently being put in place by Clan Bell, again supervised by the Lyon Court, would have no validity for us.

 Court of the Lord Lyon and due process.